WEHI-ResearchComputing/Accessing-CloudStor/README.md

 # Accessing cloudstor
-Code blocks for accessing cloudstor in Jupyter and RStudio
+Code blocks for accessing cloudstor in the CLI, Jupyter & RStudio